yanburman/sjcam_raw2dng/README.md

 Troubleshooting:
 ---------------------

-Q: Windows returns an error about missing MSVCP140.dll
+Q: Windows returns an error about missing MSVCP140.dll<br/>
 A: Install: https://www.microsoft.com/en-us/download/details.aspx?id=48145

 Q: Windows repors an error: "This app can't run on your PC.
-To find a version for your PC, check with the software publisher."
+To find a version for your PC, check with the software publisher."<br/>
 A: The binary is for 64-bit windows, while you are probably running 32-bit

-Q: On Mac OSX GUI does not start
+Q: On Mac OSX GUI does not start<br/>
 A: Install wxPython and put sjcam_raw2dng in the same folder as the GUI